Erin-1919/ECCE-App-Challenge-2021-UCalgary/README.md

 When working with lots of different types of data coming from different sources, a common standardized framework is needed to organize and integrate the data into a spatial platform.
 A Discrete Global Grid System (DGGS) is a proper candidate for this task, being an informational referencing system.
 A DGGS uses a hierarchical tessellation of uniform cells, to partition and address the entire Earth’s surface.
 These systems have demonstrated their power in data integration, multi-scale analysis, consistent observations, accurate analysis, and parallel computation [4,5].
 Over the years, a variety of state-of-the-art DGGS implementations have been proposed, such as H3, DGGRID, OpenEAGGR and PYXIS [6-9].
 To develop our app, the open-sourced DGGS library H3 was used.

 # Data processing with H3 library
 Please find the Jupyter Notebooks in the [notebook folder](https://github.com/Erin-1919/ECCE-App-Challenge-2021-UCalgary/tree/main/notebooks) of this repository.
 The folder includes a environment file for creating a conda environment to run the jupyter notebook.
-You may run the following ocmmand:
+You may run the following command:

 `conda env create -f environment.yml`

 Other ways to interact with the Jupyter Python code:
-*Visit our [making-of web application](https://experience.arcgis.com/experience/adf4eed8b9284d16aba3483f33880016) to see a representation of the jupyter notebook.
+* Visit our [making-of web application](https://experience.arcgis.com/experience/adf4eed8b9284d16aba3483f33880016) to see a representation of the jupyter notebook.
-*Visit [Binder](https://mybinder.org/v2/gh/mpadillaruiz/jupyterTest/HEAD) for a complete jupyter working environment where you will be able to interact with the code.
+* Visit [Binder](https://mybinder.org/v2/gh/mpadillaruiz/jupyterTest/HEAD) for a complete jupyter working environment where you will be able to interact with the code.

 # App description and features
 ## Motivation